b4ld/deployment-kube-info-gatherer/README.md

-# Kubernetes info-gatherer pod
+# Info-gatherer deployment

-Simple application meant to debug on kubernetes cluster environment Displays a table with many metadata info that helps you to understand the environment that you are at.
+Simple docker based app created to help debug on cloud providers.
+Displays a table with many metadata info that helps you to understand the environment arround you.

 ## Getting Started

-Node base application using OS module to get:
+Supports:

 ###System info like:
 - freemem